Home Conservation Crane Viewing

-In 1993, CPNRD initiated a task force in response to concerns about safety for local residents, farmers and crane watchers in the Central Platte valley.
-Since safety was the primary objective, the project prioritized redirecting traffic away from county roads and bridges during the crane viewing season.
+In 1993, CPNRD formed a dedicated task force to enhance safety for local residents, farmers, and crane enthusiasts across the Central Platte Valley.
+The initiative's primary goal was to redirect traffic from busy county roads and bridges during the peak crane viewing season, ensuring a safer and more enjoyable experience for everyone.

 Central Platte NRD received two grants to assist with rehabilitation of the Richard Plautz Crane viewing site in Buffalo County at the intersection of Elm Island Road & Lowell Road.
 The site consists of two elevated wooden viewing decks, a 1,650-foot trail, and a parking lot to provide a safe area for the public to view Sandhill and Whooping Cranes as they migrate through Nebraska in the spring and Nebraska’s Platte River wildlife.
 The project was completed in Spring 2022.

-The Alda Crane Viewing site near Alda, Nebraska, will undergo renovations this spring to enhance accessibility and visitor experience.
-Renovations will include a new viewing platform, paving the recreational trail, and two parking lots to make the area fully ADA accessible.
-Other improvements will include angler access to the pond and bank stabilization.
+The Alda Crane Viewing site renovations enhance accessibility and visitor experience.
+Renovations include a new viewing platform, paving the recreational trail, and two parking lots to make the area fully ADA accessible.
+Other improvements include angler access to the pond and bank stabilization.
+Project improvements were completed in June 2024.

-For additional crane viewing opportunities in Nebraska, the public is encouraged to contact tourist and wildlife viewing information centers in Grand Island, Alda, Gibbon, Kearney, Hastings and Funk.
+For additional crane viewing opportunities in Nebraska, contact tourist and wildlife viewing information centers in Grand Island, Alda, Gibbon, Kearney, Hastings and Funk.

 As the sun came up Saturday morning, Dave Baasch couldn’t believe what he was seeing at the Crane Trust near Alda.
 Ahead of him in a field were 46 whooping cranes, one of the most endangered bird species in the world.
 It was the largest group ever documented in the United States outside of the Aransas National Wildlife Refuge in Texas, where they overwinter.